wyager/smap/README.md

 # smap - a command line tool for sets and maps

 This is a very minimal but powerful tool for performing set/map union, subtraction, and intersection on text files.
-If you often find yourself using commands like `sort`, `uniq`, `comm`, and really contorted `sed`/`awk` invocations, this tool will probably help you.
-It's faster, simpler to remember, and doesn't require lexicographic ordering.
+If you find yourself using commands like `sort`, `uniq`, `comm`, and really contorted `sed`/`awk` invocations, this tool will probably help you.
+It's faster, simpler to use, and doesn't require lexicographic ordering.

 ## Installation: